-An applicant for an alternative license shall demonstrate skills and competencies needed to perform the functions of a superintendent.
-This alternative is intended for applicants who do not meet the requirements for superintendent licensure as specified in part 3512.0200.
+An applicant for licensure through an alternative pathway must demonstrate skills and competencies needed to perform the functions of a superintendent.
+This alternative pathway is for applicants who do not meet the requirements for superintendent licensure in part 3512.0200.

-An applicant for an alternative license must demonstrate that the applicant has substantive experience and education in administration, supervision, management, and executive leadership, in either education, health care, business or industry, labor, or government.
-An applicant for an alternative license shall:
+An applicant for licensure through an alternative pathway must demonstrate the applicant has substantive experience and education in areas including but not limited to administration, supervision, management, and executive leadership in education, health care, business or industry, labor, or government.
+An applicant for an alternative license must:

 complete a written application;